divine308/Tradepilot/README.md

 * Brokerage integration

 The result is an architecture designed around autonomous, risk-aware trading rather than simply generating trading predictions.

 ---

+# Performance & Validation

+TradePilot has been tested through paper-trading workflows during development and iteration.

+The system has been refined through testing of:

+* Trading strategies
+* Risk controls
+* Order execution
+* Position management
+* Market-data handling
+* Autonomous trading workflows

+Performance results from paper trading should not be interpreted as evidence of guaranteed future returns or live-market performance.

+Formal historical backtesting and independent validation remain areas for further development.

+---